Azure/azure-sdk-for-go/sdk/cognitiveservices/azopenai/README.md

 # Azure OpenAI client module for Go

-Azure OpenAI is a managed service that allows developers to deploy, tune, and generate content from OpenAI models on Azure resources.
+NOTE: this client can connect to both Azure OpenAI and Open AI.

+Azure OpenAI Service provides REST API access to OpenAI's powerful language models including the GPT-4, GPT-35-Turbo, and Embeddings model series.

 The Azure OpenAI client library for GO is an adaptation of OpenAI's REST APIs that provides an idiomatic interface and rich integration with the rest of the Azure SDK ecosystem.